Benjamin23115/adaptive-huffman/prep.md

 ## Overview

 The Adaptive Huffman algorithm maintains an evolving Huffman tree to efficiently encode and decode data as it changes over time.
 The algorithm works as follows:
-The Adaptive Huffman algorithm should have the following functions:

 ### Initialization